Do You Want More From Life? Seeking a Spiritual More

 - I’m not even talking about more love or respect.

 - I’m certainly not talking about the latest gadgets, a new car, a nicer home, tastier food, or better sex.

 I’m talking about more from a spiritual standpoint.
 I yearn for a “spiritual more.”
 I suspect—deep down—you do, too.
 Everything else is a hollow substitute for what God has to offer, not just any god but the God revealed in the Bible: biblical God.

-But we don’t often find this “spiritual more” at church—at least not how today’s society practices church.
+But we don’t often find more from life, this “spiritual more,” at church—at least not how today’s society practices church.
 We may not even find biblical God there.
 Most churches fall far short of what God intends for us to experience.
 We’re drinking Kool-Aid, and he’s offering us wine.